Estimation of functional diversity and species traits from ecological monitoring data: Diversity gains on the Lithuanian Coast

 \section{Diversity gains on the Lithuanian Coast}

-Once the diffusion map has been constructed it can be used to quantify the functional diversity.
-We use the reconstructed traits from the analysis of the whole dataset to compute the diffusion distances between all pairs of species.
-For each sample we then use the distances between the species to compute the Rao index.
+Once the i-trait space has been constructed it can be used to quantify the functional diversity.
+We first use the i-traits from the analysis of the whole dataset to compute the diffusion distances between all pairs of species.
+For each sample we then use the distances between the species in the i-trait space to compute the Rao index.

 The estimated day-to-day functional diversities are relatively noisy, likely due to intrinsic fluctuations in the system.
-However, when considered over the whole period, there is a significant biodiversity gain at all of the stations, Fig.~\ref{fig4trends}.
+However, when considered over the whole period, there is a significant biodiversity gain at all stations, Fig.~\ref{fig4trends}.
 This gain is most pronounced at the coastal stations where the functional diversity is also the highest in the later years.

 The local increase in functional diversity is consistent with previous findings and predictions.
 For example~\cite{blowes2019geography,hillebrand2017biodiversity,hillebrand2020integrative} observe comparable increases in species richness.
-A key mechanism in this context seems to be that species extinction events triggered by environmental change take longer to manifest than corresponding invasions~\cite{hillebrand2017biodiversity}.
+A key mechanism in this context is that species extinction events triggered by environmental change take longer to manifest than corresponding invasions~\cite{hillebrand2017biodiversity}.
 Hence environmental disturbances are likely to trigger transient increases in biodiversity on a trajectory that eventually leads to diversity loss when either longer times or larger geographical scales are considered.

-In the present case the difference between coastal and offshore stations provides strong evidence supporting the hypothesis of an invasion-triggered transient increase near the coast.
+In the present case the difference between coastal and offshore stations provides strong evidence supporting the hypothesis of an invasion-triggered transient increase.
 The coastal stations are close to the freshwater communities of the Curonian Lagoon.
 An increased influence of the freshwater species due to changing environmental conditions could easily explain the observed diversity trends.
-We note that the only coastal station that did not experience any increase of functional diversity, is located directly at the exit of the Curonian Lagoon (circle in Fig.~\ref{fig4trends}) and hence has always been strongly influenced by the freshwater communities (see Appendix).
+We note that the only coastal station that did not experience any increase of functional diversity, is located directly at the exit of the Curonian Lagoon (black circle in Fig.~\ref{fig4trends}) and hence has always been strongly influenced by the freshwater communities (see appendix).

+The estimated diversity is consistent with expectations based on species composition.
+The low functional diversity in the spring samples of early 1993 and 2000 (see S14,S15) coincides with the dominance of dinoflagellates, mainly {\it Peridiniella catenata}, whose numbers were over 50\% of the total phytoplankton abundance, of up to 96\% by biomass.